mattbuckingham/diy-simple-shell/basics/README.md

-A script to print the current working directory
+A collection of basic scripts to perform comandline tasks